LIBBY ASBESTOS SITE

 What Has Been Done to Clean Up the Site?

 In December 2014, EPA completed a rigorous scientific review of toxicity values and finalized a risk assessment a year later.
 The final risk assessment confirmed that EPA’s indoor and outdoor cleanups have effectively managed risk from exposure to asbestos.

-Cleanup is complete at all schools and parks, the former vermiculite processing plants and other contaminated public areas.
+Cleanup is complete at all schools and parks, residential and commercial areas, the former vermiculite processing plants and other contaminated public areas.
 EPA has safely removed well over one million cubic yards of asbestos-contaminated waste from major source areas and structures.
 Contaminated soils are disposed of at the former vermiculite mine.
 Contaminated construction debris is placed in a specially designed landfill cell.

 What Is the Current Site Status?